allenlin90/programmingLearning/git/README.md

 ### Understanding repository
 1. We can use `git init` to initiate and start a repository in a directory.
 At the directory, GIT will create a `.git` folder which is the repository that keeps all the logs and records of the project we are going to develop.
 In the repository, we can create "**branches**"
 1. "**objects**" are immutable, which usually have only additional data rather than deleteing or changing the contents.
-1. "**index**" is a mutable file that records the data and contetns which are going to be submitted in the next commit.
+1. "**index**" is a mutable file that records the data and contents which are going to be submitted in the next commit.

 ### Objects
 1. "objects" are special files that named by SHA1 hashing.
 When using git version control, all folders/directories and files will be separated into "directory" (tree objects) and "contentes" (blob objects).
 These objects can't stand alone without each other and are kept in "objects" folder under `.git` directory, as "object storage".